andrewpareles/Crystals-And-Dislocations/README.md

 **_left_**$^\star$: A crystal with a dislocation (Burgers vector = {2,3,0}).

-**_center_**: One of the eigenstates or "wavefunctions" localized on the crystal's edge, robust against the dislocation (Haldane Model).
-This state appears because the crytal is finite, so has a boundary.
+**_center_**: One of the eigenstates or "wavefunctions" localized on the crystal's edge, robust against the dislocation (Haldane Model) (imaginary connections are now drawn in addition to the real red connections).
+This state appears because the crytal is finite and has a boundary.

 **_right_**: Same as **_center_** (but with the Kane Mele Model).